rrktt/C-Wire-MI-5_F/README.md

 If you want help you can put "-h" as an argument to have the details of the arguments to place.

+The values ​​of the file created by the c program are then sorted by increasing capacity as requested in the expectations

 EXEMPLE: - "bash c-wire.sh /Users/"USERNAME"/Desktop/c-wire_v25.dat hva comp"
         - "bash c-wire.sh /Users/"USERNAME"/Desktop/c-wire_v25.dat lv all 1"
         - "bash c-wire.sh -h"